 What is the state of the MSP in 2022?
 It’s pretty good.
 The new Datto Global State of the MSP Report: Looking Ahead to 2023 explores the ins and outs of what MSPs around the world are thinking about both right now and as they look forward to 2023.
 Datto surveyed more than 1,800 managed service providers (MSPs) worldwide to find out what moves MSPs and their clients have made in 2022 and have on their agendas for 2023.
 There were a number of results that stood out, especially a big shift toward the cloud.
+More cloud adoption carries big benefits for businesses in multiple ways.
+In terms of email security, cloud-based email has a 99.9% uptime.
 By and large, MSPs were optimistic that the business will remain healthy into 2023.
 MSP market sentiment continues to remain strong, and nearly all respondents still believe it is a good time to be an MSP.
 These six key takeaways go deeper into what security challenges MSPs face and how their clients are approaching cloud technology.

 1. MSPs face security challenges too